the Connecticut Map Society

 April 6, 2019 – Field trip to the Argosy Book Store, New York City

-March 10, 2019 – “Antique Map Collecting 101: Foxing, soiling, and worm holes, oh my!”, a talk by board member Brian Tims at the Stratford Library
+March 10, 2019 – “Antique Map Collecting 101: Foxing, soiling, and worm holes, oh my!”, by Vice President Brian Tims, at the Stratford Library

 February 23, 2019 – Exhibit: “Navigating the World: Geospatial Approaches” at Yale, Center for Science and Social Science Information (CSSSI), New Haven